 Peppered moths are active at night.
 During the day, they rest on tree trunks and branches.
 Some of these resting peppered moths are eaten by birds.
-Birds find their prey by using their eyes.
-Researchers have found that, due to predation by birds:

-- one form of the peppered moth had higher mortality in one of the environments shown above - the other form of the peppered moth had higher mortality in the other environment.
+Researchers have observed differences in mortality in the two environments shown above.
+One form of the peppered moth survived better in one of the environments and the other form of the peppered moth survived better in the other environment.

-1. In each photo, circle the form of the peppered moth that would be more obvious to bird predators and, as a result, would have higher mortality in that environment.
+1. In each photo, circle the form of the peppered moth that would have higher mortality in that environment.

 An individual peppered moth cannot change from speckled to dark or vice versa.
-The difference between the speckled and dark forms of the peppered moth is inherited.
+The difference between the speckled and dark forms of the peppered moth is a heritable trait.
 Specifically, this difference results from different alleles of a single gene.
-The allele for the dark form (D) is dominant over the allele for the speckled form (d).
-This means that Dd moths are dark.
+The allele for the dark form (\mathbf{D}) is dominant over the allele for the speckled form (\mathbf{d}).

 2a.
 Complete these Punnett squares.
+Circle the genotype of each parent or offspring that would have the dark form.
+Put an next to the genotype of each parent or offspring that would have the speckled form.

 2b.
-Circle the genotype of each parent and offspring that would be dark.

-2c.
 Explain why the offspring of peppered moths generally look like their parents.

-&lt;sup>1 By Dr. Ingrid Waldron, Dept Biology, University of Pennsylvania. © 2024.
+1 By Dr. Ingrid Waldron, Dept Biology, University of Pennsylvania. © 2024.
 A Word file and Teacher Preparation Notes with instructional suggestions and biology background are available at https://serendipstudio.org/exchange/bioactivities/NaturalSelectionMoth.